 - 1 teaspoon kala namak

 - Handful baby spinach torn into smaller pieces

-- 4 ounces vegan feta I like Violife or Herbivorous Butcher.
-Or use sliced avocado.
+- 4 ounces vegan feta cheese Or use sliced avocado

 - Start by bringing a medium-sized pot to a medium heat with one teaspoon of oil.
 Add onion, red bell peppers, and minced garlic to the pot.
 Saute several minutes, until the onions are translucent and fragrant.